enasequence/read_docs/prog_01.md

 ### Submission XML: submit studies with release date

-If no release date is provided then submitted studies and any associated objects will be publicly released two years after the study submission.
+If no release date is provided then submitted studies and any associated objects will be publicly released two years after the date of study submission.

 A release date can be provided for studies by using the `HOLD` action together with the `ADD` action: